The Albert Brothers: Drum sound

-A key achievement the brothers are known for is their creation of the "Fat Albert" drum sound.
+A key achievement the Albert brothers are known for is their creation of the "Fat Albert" drum sound.
 They achieved this sound by adding a microphone to each part of a drum kit.
 A separate microphone would be added to each tom, snare, cymbal, bass drum, and so forth.
 This resulted in a new and unique drum sound as no one before them had tried to multi-mike a drum kit.
-According to Ron, "as we got a few clients, we started getting recognition for it.
+According to Ron Albert, "as we got a few clients, we started getting recognition for it.
 The Rolling Stones and Eric Claptons and the Stephen Stillses of the world were coming for our drum sound....
-It became the 'Miami Sound' because we were in Miami making it."
+It became the 'Miami Sound' because we were in Miami making it.".
+Ron explained further that “As technology improved, we’d work on our skills.
+We’d come in late – everybody else would go home at six o’clock.
+We came up with our multi-mic technique for recording drums: we’d go overhead, have one mic on the kick and mics on every cymbal".